Subscribe to our newsletter and keep up to date with urbirun news, new destinations and exclusive routes.

-Urbirun takes you across many of the world’s most iconic and extraordinary bridges.
-And crossing these bridges offers sublime views of the surrounding landscape.
+Join de urbirun newsletterMany running routes take you to cross some of the world’s most iconic and extraordinary bridges.
+These itineraries are designed to give you the best experience and views of the bridges and the surrounding landscape.
 So don’t hesitate, let yourself be guided, and cross rivers while keeping your running shoes dry – urbirun !

 “The bridge that can’t be built”, as it was called before it was built… It took 4 years of work, literally against all odds, to hang this gigantic bridge on the rocks.
 A challenge so impossible that only one engineer, who had never built a suspension bridge before, took up the offer.
 The bridge is supported by two immense metal pillars 230m high.
 These towers support the 2 suspension cables, each measuring over 2km in length, and containing almost 130,000km, yes, 130,000km (!) of twisted cables (more than 3 times around the Earth each).
 Lines are attached to these main cables.
 The 2,737m high structure towers 67m above the water and supports 6 lanes of traffic, which have carried over 2 billion (!) vehicles since it opened in 1937.